Saurabhdiwane7/CodeX_Energy/README.md

 ### Tools Used
 The analysis was conducted using SQL to query and manipulate the survey data.
 SQL provides a structured approach to deriving insights from large datasets efficiently.
 The SQL queries are documented within the project's SQL files, making it easy to reproduce the analysis.

+### Key analysis:

+✅Demographic Analysis:
+• Analyse the demographic characteristics of the respondents, such as age, gender.

+✅City-wise Analysis:
+• Explore the survey response from each city to understand preferences specific to these locations.

+• Compare the responses across the different cities to identify the regional differences in consumer behavior and preferences.

+✅Competitor Analysis:
+• Compare CodeX energy drink's performance with competitors in terms of the brand perception, market share and product offerings.

+✅Consumer Behavior and Buying patterns:
+• Analyse the consumer buying patterns, including frequency of purchase, preferred channels (online or offline), and factors influencing the purchase decisions.

+✅Brand awareness and Perception:
+• Analyse the perceptions of the brand, including attributes such as quality, taste, packaging and value for money, to understand how it is perceived in different markets.

+• Identify areas where the brand perception can be strengthened or improved.

 ### Insights and Recommendations